bitrise-io/devcenter/_articles/en/getting-started/connecting-apple-dev-account.md

    * For the App Store Connect API: Provide your **API Key URL** (for example, https://URL/TO/AuthKey_something.p8 or file:///PATH/TO/AuthKey_something.p8) and the **Issuer ID** as Step inputs.
 Please note that connecting with the App Store Connect API works with XCode 11.0 and above releases.
 3. Save your changes.

-The **Deploy to iTunes - Application Loader** step is now set to connect to the Apple Developer account.
+The **Deploy to iTunes - Application Loader** Step is now set to connect to the Apple Developer account.

 1. ![](/img/appstoreconnect_sessionbased.jpg)